percona/pmm/docs/setting-up/server/aws.md

 You are creating a username and password that will be used for two purposes:

-1. authentication as a user to PMM - this will be the credentials you need in order to log in to PMM.
+1. authentication as a user to PMM - the credentials to log in to PMM.

 2. authentication between PMM Server and PMM Clients - you will re-use these credentials when configuring pmm-client for the first time on a server, for example: